 The state will do a criminal history check on every person applying for a license and every person connected to a business license.
 This will include employees, contractors, owners, managers, officers, and support staff.
 Criminal convictions for certain felony drug offenses and crimes involving dishonesty, deception, misappropriation, or fraud (such as embezzlement and theft) will cause disqualification.
 However, the licensing agency will look at rehabilitation, character references, educational success, and the length of time since the conviction for non-drug offenses.

-The state will want to see IRS and Maine income tax returns for the two years before the license application.
+The state will want to see IRS and Maine income tax returns for the four years before the license application.
 Unpaid tax liens levied within five years of the application date will cause the applicant to be disqualified.